 The NHS is responsible for paying for people in care that are deemed to have a health need but with experience, we have found that the NHS avoid their duties thereby avoiding funding people’s care and instead, the person in care has to use their assets to fund their care.

-For further information, please call us for a no obligation chat on 01536 311690 or use our online enquiry form.
+For further information, please call us for a no obligation chat FREE on 0800 038 5915 or use our online enquiry form.

 If you are considering plans for your future care or that of a family member within a care setting, then it may be a stressful and upsetting time.

 Care Fee Funding can be complex and leave you wondering what to do next?
 If this is you then give us a call early on in the process – we’re really approachable and more than willing to have a chat about your issues free of charge in order to explore your options.
 We have helped many care fee applicants navigate the maze of regulations and ‘frameworks’ that govern the allocation of care fee application.